alissa-huskey/vimfiles/README.md

 | `UltiSnips/`        | snippets used with the UltiSnips plugin                     |
 |                     |                                                             |

-[^1]: This directory can't be called `colors` because then it will interpret
+[^1]: This directory can't be called `colors` because it would interpret each
-      each file as its own colorscheme.
+      file as its own colorscheme.